Aru va`en: A Keeping of the Troth

 He was carrying them.

 The sound that came from him was not command only, and not grief only.
 It began with the lamb’s cry, thin and broken, taken into the deep chamber of a wolf’s chest.
-Then it changed.
-It widened.
-It became older than mourning, older than warning, older than speech.
+Then it widened beyond mourning, beyond warning, beyond speech.

 The howl passed through the hall.